CorgiOnNeptune/rover-assignment-dotnet/README.md

          - Either this or the next endpoint will handle saving to JSON.
        - POST `/api/simulations/{simulationId}/screenshot`
          - This will need to include image binary and base64 to "upload" the image to the web service and create the actual object in the `Data/simulations.json`
+         - Just gets passed as a string of base64 for the image data
          - 201 Created
        - GET `/api/simulations`
        - GET `/api/simulations/{simulationId}`